f00b4r/torstatus/README.md

 ## Usage

-Close this project and feel free to run your own version.
+Feel free to clone this project and run your own version.

 **Requirements**